NoharOSP/Perfect_Works_Build/README.md

 Bart:
 - ~~White Cologne~~ Divvy Up: Next Ether affects all

-Allows Bart to be have useful part wide buffs in exchange for no healing.
+Allows Bart to have useful part wide buffs in exchange for no healing.

 Billy:
 - Goddess Eyes: Ether Up

-Goddess Eyes now raises Ether in theme of reworking defensive buffs.
-Billy was the basis for most balance changes as he’s the best character in Xenogears.
-Outside of low survivability Billy is arguably the best gear pilot and fighter on foot.
-But it’s not really for anything overtuned.
-His gear damage is just the best in the game with nothing else going for it and his on foot builds are very flexible at the cost of sacrificing other strengths.
-Raising his dps with the doubler but lowering his support use, making all of his ether options phenomenal but crippling his defense, pure support love for weaker offense and defense etc. Outside of quality of life changes that needed to be done simply because they weren’t working we didn’t want to touch Billy.
+Goddess Eyes now raises Ether as part of the theme of reworking defensive buffs.
+Billy was the basis for most balance changes, as he’s arguably the most well-rounded character.
+Outside of low survivability, Billy makes a case for being the best gear pilot and fighter on foot.
+But it’s not really for anything over tuned.
+His gear damage is just the best in the game with nothing else going for it, and his on foot builds are very flexible at the cost of sacrificing other strengths.
+Raising his DPS with the doubler but lowering his support use, making all of his Ether options phenomenal but crippling his defense, pure support love for weaker offense and defense etc. Outside of quality of life changes that needed to be done simply because they weren’t working, we didn’t want to touch Billy.
 He’s good as is.

 Rico:
 - ~~Steel Body~~ Steel Focus: Accuracy Up
 - ~~Steel Spirit~~ Steel Tempo: Haste, self-only

-Rico’s spirit moves have been changed to help him out more; Steel Spirit was effectively useless due to Rico’s garbage ether defense and Steel Body was literally useless because it just...didn’t work.
+Rico’s spirit moves have been changed to help him out more; Steel Spirit was effectively useless due to Rico’s garbage Ether Defense, and Steel Body was literally useless because it just... didn’t work.
 Steel Focus and Steel Tempo are there to offset his defining weaknesses of speed and accuracy without breaking him as a character.

 Chu-Chu:
 - Forest Dance (foot): Heals all allies
 - Forest Dance (giant): Power: 50 to 70

 Chu-Chu’s healing is the selling point of the character outside abusing Drives, but in reality its output is pitiful.
-Especially considering how you don’t wanna drag out gear fights and you’re sacrificing damage for survivability.
+Especially considering how you don’t want to drag out gear fights, and you’re sacrificing damage for survivability.
 Healing is now adjusted to better support your attackers and make her a real viable pick.

 Maria:
 - Graviton Gun: 30 EP to 15 EP

-On foot Maria is actually pretty good and fairly underrated on account of her low speed and no deathblows.
-Due to her insanely high damaging spells that run off of Seibzhen’s ether stats including Power Magics, Maria can be a fairly strong on foot character if invested in.
+On foot; Maria is actually pretty good and fairly underrated, as novice players are often turned off by her low speed and no deathblows.
+Due to her insanely high damaging spells that run off Seibzhen’s Ether stats including Power Magics, Maria can be a fairly strong on foot character with a good understanding of the game's mechanics.

 But Graviton Gun is way too costly in spite of this.
-By end-game you’ll only be able to use it twice and with the doubler equipped without the economether, you're only capable of using it once.
-Maria isn’t even available for many on foot sections so this should encourage players to use her and realize how good she actually is even without deathblows.
+By end-game you’ll only be able to use it twice and with the doubler equipped without the Economether, you're only capable of using it once.
+Maria isn’t even available for many on foot sections, so this should encourage players to use her and experiment more with an ability they would normally never see.

 ### Monster stats: